Dots and Loops: Musical style

+In Dots and Loops, Stereolab moves away from the krautrock and drone styles that the band were known for.
+In a 1997 interview, Sadier joked that listeners would be tired of their use of drones, "Imagine if, on our ninth album, we were still doing drones."
+Alex Hudson of Exclaim! wrote that "if there's any krautrock to be found here, it's not the motorik pulse of Neu! but the freaky, funky jazz exploration of Can."

-According to AllMusic critic Stephen Thomas Erlewine, Dots and Loops is primarily influenced by bossa nova and 1960s pop music.
+According to AllMusic critic Stephen Thomas Erlewine, Dots and Loops is primarily influenced by bossa nova, jazz and 1960s pop music.
 Barney Hoskyns of Rolling Stone found that the album continued Stereolab's progression towards a lighter sound that he termed "avant-easy listening", while Michelle Goldberg of Metro referred to it as the band's "lounge apotheosis".
 Treble writer Jeff Terich noted the "more lush" quality of the music on Dots and Loops compared to Stereolab's previous work, characterising it as "gorgeously orchestrated" art pop.

 Erlewine observed that Stereolab "concentrated on layered compositions" on Dots and Loops.
 He described the band's interplay on the album as edging "closer to jazz than rock, exploring all of the possibilities of any melodic phrase."
-Alex Hudson of Exclaim! wrote that "if there's any krautrock to be found here, it's not the motorik pulse of Neu! but the freaky, funky jazz exploration of Can."
 Pitchfork's Eric Harvey said that Dots and Loops exemplified the "recombinant pop" aesthetic that arose in the 1990s, which saw rock musicians embracing the "looped, sampled and collaged" production techniques of electronic and hip hop music.
+The Village Voice writer Barry Walters describes the band's bassist Richard Harrison, as "tak[ing] a bebop approach to the band's bottom," and also with Ramsay "provid[ing] a live alternative to dance music's ubiquitous samples and programmed percussion."
 The album frequently makes use of 5/4 time signatures, including on the tracks "Diagonals", "Rainbo Conversation", and "Parsec".

+Gane wrote much of the composition on Dots and Loops, including horn arrangements on a guitar.
+He used an EMS Vocoder for much of the albums instruments, including matched up guitar and drum playing for a "boing-boing, bouncy rhythmic sound."
+He used a Studio Electronics ATC-1 analogue synth module for a nylon string guitar, which gave it a "wibbly, wobbly, water sound."
+St. Werner produces sounds from his sample/filter keyboard in which Gane calls them "insect horns".
+On the tenth track "Contranatura", these "insect horns" were added in layers and then loaded into Emagic Notator.
+Gane also passed hi-hats through synthesizers and a noise gate which he routed to his guitar.
+The extra track "Bonus Beats" from the album's 2019 expanded edition also sees Ramsay experimenting with a drum machine.